Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Case Studies for Complete Testing Process

 \subsubsection{Program Structure}

 Consider a quantum linear system solver program for $Ax=b$.
 It allows users to provide the matrix $A$ using a sparse representation (as the sum of several Pauli operators) and $b$ through a state-generation operation.
 The program utilizes the HHL algorithm to solve the system and performs measurements on the output state a given number of times.
+The details of the HHL algorithm are given in Appendix~\ref{appendix:algorithms}.
 The resulting distribution of each measurement outcome is then presented.
 Figure~\ref{fig:hhluml} illustrates the Q-UML diagram of the program.
 To represent the matrix $A$, a data-structural class called \texttt{PauliSum} is employed to pass parameters from the \texttt{LinearSystemSolver} class to the \texttt{HamiltonianSimulation} class.
-In this application, phase estimation is utilized for the Hamiltonian simulation, and the core module of the HHL algorithm is implemented in the \texttt{ControlledRotation} class.
+In this application, phase estimation is utilized for the Hamiltonian simulation, and the controlled rotation subroutine is implemented in the \texttt{ControlledRotation} class.
 The \texttt{HHLCore} class implements the HHL circuit depicted in Figure~\ref{fig:hhlcircuit}, while the \texttt{LinearSystemSolver} class encompasses the program's running parameters and calls the \texttt{HHLCore} class.